cpjobling/eg-247-textbook/_build/laplace_transform/1/laplace.md

 ## Homework

-Attempt at least one of the end-of-chapter exercises from each question 1-7 of Section 2.7 from the textbook.
+Attempt at least one of the end-of-chapter exercises from each question 1-7 of [Section 2.7 of Karris](https://ebookcentral.proquest.com/lib/swansea-ebooks/reader.action?docID=3384197&ppg=75#ppg=71).
 Don't look at the answers until you have attempted the problems.

 If we have time, I will work through one or two of these in class.